Pre-Order Stephen’s New Album: A Passing Train – A Compilation

-Over the course of his career, Doster has shared stages and studios with a long and eclectic line of musical luminaries, including Joe Cocker, Lyle Lovett, Clarence “Gatemouth” Brown, James Honeyman-Scott, Little Feat, Mark O’Connor, Ricky Nelson, Squeeze, Marshall Crenshaw, Ani DiFranco, Ramblin’ Jack Elliot, and Nanci Griffith, with whom he appeared on Austin City Limits in 1985.
-He has produced over 60 albums for other artists, including records for Maren Morris, Carolyn Wonderland, and Stanley Smith
+Over the course of his career, Doster has shared stages and studios with a long and eclectic line of musical luminaries, including Joe Cocker, Lyle Lovett, Clarence “Gatemouth” Brown, James Honeyman-Scott, Little Feat, Richard Manuel, Rick Danko, Mark O’Connor, Ricky Nelson, Split Endz, Marshall Crenshaw, Ani DiFranco, Ramblin’ Jack Elliot, and Nanci Griffith, with whom he appeared on Austin City Limits in 1985, as her guitarist and music director.
+He has produced over 70 albums for other artists, including records for Maren Morris, Carolyn Wonderland, and Stanley Smith

 As 2015 began, Doster’s late 2014 record release, Arizona (Atticus Records), found itself atop “Best of the Year’ lists at the Austin Chronicle and the Austin American Statesman.
 Peter Blackstock named Arizona among his “Top Ten of 2014” in the Austin American Statesman, calling it “exquisitely crafted, classic guitar and piano pop”.
 Blackstock also nominated the record in The Village Voice’s Pazz & Jop Poll for the year.
 The Austin Chronicle’s Jim Caligiuiri echoed the praise, placing Arizona at the top of his 2014 poll, lauding it as a “masterpiece” with “one charmed melody after another”.